 At the time of Executive Transition, the Company entered into an Employment Agreement with a certain executive, which granted Restricted Stock Units ("Executive Market Units") for meeting a service requirement and achieving certain share price performance hurdles based on the thirty-day volume-weighted average price ("VWAP").
 The executive is entitled to receive RSUs upon the thirty-day VWAP of the Company's common stock reaching certain per share prices at any time prior to the fifth anniversary of the start date.
 There are five price per share performance hurdles for the executive to meet with each hurdle achievement allowing for the issuance of \$8.0 million of units, with the number of shares determined by dividing \$8.0 million by the applicable stock price performance hurdle, for a total of up to \$40.0 million of units or approximately 2 million shares.
-The Executive Market Units may not be transferred, sold, pledged, exchanged, assigned or otherwise encumbered or disposed of by any grantee until they have become vested.
+The Executive Market Units may not be transferred, sold, pledged, exchanged, assigned, or otherwise encumbered or disposed of by any grantee until they have become vested.
 The RSUs shall vest ratably on the third, fourth, and fifth anniversaries of the executive's start date, provided that no such units shall vest earlier than the first anniversary of the applicable issuance date of such units.
 The fair value was determined using a Monte Carlo simulation as of the executive's start date of October 23, 2023, and was determined to be \$10.8 million.
-As of March 31, 2024, none of the Executive Market Units have vested.
-For the three months ended March 31, 2024, \$0.7 million of stock compensation was recognized on the Consolidated Statements of Operations.
-No stock compensation was incurred for the three months ended March 31, 2024.
+As of June 30, 2024, none of the Executive Market Units have vested.
+For the three and six months ended June 30, 2024, \$0.7 million and \$1.4 million of stock compensation expense was recognized on the Consolidated Statements of Operations.
+No stock compensation expense for these units was incurred for the three and six months ended June 30, 2023.
+The unrecognized expense associated with the Executive Market Units was \$8.9 million as of June 30, 2024.